How To Change Nginx index.html in Kubernetes With Configmap

 Now if you check the Nginx deployment will have the custom index.html file you have added through the configmap.

-Validate the Change With a Nginx Service
+Validate the Change With an Nginx Service

 We will create a NodePort service to access the Nginx deployment from any Kubernetes node IP on port 32000.